rosa479/KDAG/README.md

 # KDAG Associates’ Selection Round 2

+## Hola!
+This is repo stores my submission for the second round of selection process for Kharagpur Data Analytics Group (KDAG) Associates.
+The first round was a quiz round.
+The second round involved two coding tasks and a reading task.
+The coding tasks were Langton's Ants (Basic Python Proficiency) and Music Genre Analysis (NLP), overview of which can be found below.
+The Jupyter notebook for both tasks are well documented and the Music Genre Analysis report can be found [here](Task/Core%20Team%20-%20Round%202%20-%20Rohan%20Kumar%20Sah%20-%2024ME10134/Task%202/Report.pdf).
+The `Papers` folder is an Obsidian Vault containing my notes on the reading tasks.
+Given the fact that I got in, I think a did a decent job :D

 ## Core Team: Coding Task Overview

 You are required to complete **both Task 1 and Task 2**.